World Production Possibility Frontier

 Octavian received the title of Augustus in 27 BC and became the first Emperor.
 He and Livia did not have their own children.
 Livia's son from her previous marriage, Tiberius, became the next emperor, but Augustus and Tiberius were joint rulers for 2 years (AD 12 - 14).
 Tiberius became the emperor on August 19, 14 AD when Augustus died.

-(iii) Pompeii eliminated the pirates in the Mediterranean Sea.
+(iii) Pompey eliminated the pirates in the Mediterranean Sea.

-Economies of the Western Europe was based on specialization.
+Western Europe European economies was based on specialization.
 Each family chose an occupation and specialized in those occupations.
-Many last names such as Smith, Schomacher, Miller, etc. are remants of such traditions.
+Many last names such as Smith, Schumacher, Miller, etc. are remnants of such traditions.

 2. Production Possibility Frontier